Skip to content

 Work

-You could start as an editorial assistant at a publishing company to build up your experience editing and proofreading.
+You could start as an editorial assistant with a publishing company to get experience of editing and proofreading.

-This would also allow you to build a portfolio of your work which you can show to potential employers.
+This type of role would also allow you to create a portfolio of your work which you can show to potential employers.

 Volunteering and work experience

-You can search volunteering opportunities through The National Council for Voluntary Organisations and Do IT.
+You can also search for volunteering opportunities through The National Council for Voluntary Organisations and Do IT.

 Other routes